-The Telehealth standards sets out the standards expected of Optometrists and Dispensing Opticians when providing telehealth.
+The Telehealth standards sets out the standards expected of optometrists and dispensing opticians when providing telehealth.

-- If you are an Optometrist or Dispensing Optician providing Optometric or optical dispensing services of any kind to patients in Aotearoa New Zealand, you must be registered with the Board and hold a current practising certificate. - 2.
-The provision of telehealth services to patients in Aotearoa New Zealand is subject to the same laws and regulations as optometry and optical dispensing services provided in-person.
-If you provide telehealth services to patients in Aotearoa New Zealand, you must be aware of, and comply with, the HPCA Act and all other relevant legislation, including (but not limited to): - a) the Privacy Act of 2020 and the Health Information Privacy Code of 2020; and - b) the Code of Health and Disability Services Consumers' Rights (Code of Rights). - 3.
-Similarly, if you are registered as an Optometrist or Dispensing Optician in Aotearoa New Zealand, the provisions of the HPCA Act (including management of complaints, competence and conduct issues) apply to you, regardless of where the eyecare services were provided or where the patient is located.
+- 5. If you are an optometrist or dispensing optician providing optometric or optical dispensing services, respectively, of any kind to patients in Aotearoa New Zealand (NZ), you must be registered with the Board and hold a current practising certificate. - 6.
+The provision of telehealth services to patients in NZ is subject to the samelaws, regulations, and the Board's standards, as optometry and optical dispensing services provided in-person.
+If you provide telehealth services to patients in NZ, you must be aware of, and comply with, the HPCA Act and all other relevant legislation, including (but not limited to): - (a) the Privacy Act of 2020 and the Health Information Privacy Code of 2020; and - (b) the Code of Health and Disability Services Consumers' Rights (Code of Rights). - 7.
+If you are registered as an optometrist or dispensing optician in NZ, the provisions of the HPCA Act (including management of complaints, competence and conduct issues) apply to you, regardless of where the eyecare services were provided or where the patient is located.
 The Board may also notify the appropriate regulatory authorities in other countries where you are providing services if concerns have been raised about your practice.
-The Health and Disability Commissioner Act of 1994 and the Code of Rights apply to all telehealth services provided to patients in Aotearoa New Zealand. - 4.
-When providing care from Aotearoa New Zealand to patients in another country, you remain subject to Aotearoa New Zealand law in areas such as prescribing and you may be subject to other legal obligations, requirements or liabilities in the jurisdiction where your patient is located.
+The Health and Disability Commissioner Act of 1994 and the Code of Rights apply to all telehealth services provided to patients in NZ. - 8.
+When providing care from NZ to patients in another country, you remain subject to NZ law in areas such as prescribing and you may be subject to other legal obligations, requirements or liabilities in the jurisdiction where your patient is located.
 You may also be subject to the jurisdiction of authorities in your patient's home country, and may be liable if you assist patients to contravene that country's laws or regulations, for example, any importation and possession requirements.
-You should seek legal advice in that country if necessary, and check with your insurance provider as to whether you are indemnified if you offer services to people outside of Aotearoa New Zealand. - 5.
-In providing telehealth services, you must: - Only provide services that fall within your scope of practice (including any limitations or conditions included in that scope of practice) and your personal level of competence. - b) Be aware of the limits of telehealth, and ensure that you do not attempt to provide a service which puts patient safety at risk.

-- c) If, due to technological limitations, you believe you are unable to provide a service to the same standard as an in-person consultation then you must advise the patient of this.
-Make sure your patient is fully informed about the limitations of a virtual consultation, makes an informed choice, and provides their consent before you provide a telehealth service. - d) Ensure services are consistent with the standards of care that are required for delivery of services in-person (including relevant standards of clinical, ethical and cultural competence and cultural safety).
+You should seek legal advice in that country if necessary, and check with your insurance provider as to whether you are indemnified if you offer services topeople outside of NZ. - 9.
+In providing telehealth services, you must: - (a) Only provide services that fall within your scope of practice (including any limitations or conditions included in that scope of practice) and your personallevel of competence. - (b) Be aware of the limits of telehealth, and ensure that you do not attempt toprovide a service which puts patient safety at risk. - (c) Ensure you provide the same standard of care as in an in-person consultation.
+If, due to technological limitations, you believe you are unable to provide a service to the same standard, then you must advise the patient of this.
+Make sure your patient is fully informed about the limitations of a virtual consultation, makes an informed choice, and provides their consent before you provide a telehealth service. - (d) Ensure services are consistent with the standards of care that are required for delivery of services in-person (including relevant standards of clinical, ethical and cultural competence and cultural safety).

-6. In addition, Optometrists must:
+10. In addition, Optometrists must: